Mazda CX-30 Review & Prices

 In the middle of the dash, Mazda sticks with a pair of round dials to adjust the cabin temperature.
 This is also where you’ll find the buttons for the heated seats and steering wheel, if fitted to your CX-30.

 Above the heater controls in the centre of the dash top is the 8.8-inch infotainment screen used in every CX-30.
-Mazda bucks the trend by not using a touchscreen and, instead, you scroll through logical menus with the rotary controller positioned just to the rear of the gear stick.
-There’s also a separate, smaller dial here for the stereo’s volume, or you can use the steering wheel controls for this.
+Mazda bucks the trend by not using a touchscreen for its own operating system and, instead, you scroll through logical menus with the rotary controller positioned just to the rear of the gear stick, and it’s easy to use.

 MPG, emissions and tax